nextflow-io/nextflow/docs/operator.md

 : The index of the element to split when the operator is applied to a channel emitting list/tuple objects (default: first file object or first element).

 `file`
 : When `true` saves each split to a file.
 Use a string instead of `true` value to create split files with a specific name (split index number is automatically added).
-Finally, set this attribute to an existing directory, in oder to save the split files into the specified folder.
+Finally, set this attribute to an existing directory, in order to save the split files into the specified folder.

 `keepHeader`
 : Parses the first line as header and prepends it to each emitted chunk.